weaviate/weaviate-io/developers/weaviate/client-libraries/typescript/typescript-v3.md

 ### Node support only

 The gRPC protocol is fast and provides other internal benefits.
-Unfortunately, it does not support web client based development.
+Unfortunately, gRPC does not support browser-based client development.

-The v3 client supports Node.js, server based development.
+The v3 client uses gRPC to connect to your Weaviate instance.
+The client supports Node.js, server-based development.
 It does not support browser-based web client development.

 To develop a browser-based application, use the v2 client.